ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-hosts.md

 * **PCI (Peripheral Component Interconnect) interface** represents a physical network interface.
 It is possible to include up to 8 PCI interfaces on a bare metal server.
 * **VLAN (Virtual LAN) interface** represents an interface that is associated with a PCI interface through the VLAN ID.
 The VLAN interface automatically tags traffic that is routed through it with the VLAN ID.
 Inbound traffic that is tagged with a VLAN ID is directed to the appropriate VLAN interface.

-The PCI interface in a {{site.data.keyword.cloud_notm}} bare metal server is a physical PCI device that can be created or deleted only when the {{site.data.keyword.cloud_notm}} bare metal server is stopped or during initial bare metal server provisioning.
+The PCI interface in an {{site.data.keyword.cloud_notm}} bare metal server is a physical PCI device that can be created or deleted only when the {{site.data.keyword.cloud_notm}} bare metal server is stopped or during initial bare metal server provisioning.
 The PCI interface has an `allowed_VLANs` property, which controls the VLANs that use the PCI interface.
 VLAN interface is a virtual device, which is used through a PCI device that has the VLAN in its array of `allowed_VLANs`.

 In VMware Cloud Foundation deployments, the bare metal servers in {{site.data.keyword.vpc_short}} use two PCI interfaces.
 This does not increase the high availability with SmartNICs but is a VMware Cloud Foundation prerequisite and the capability that is used by Cloud Builder and SDDC manager to handle deployment automation.
 {: note}